Anton-Os/Topl/README.md

 # Topl

-An extensible rendering framework in the making, using OpenGL 4 and DirectX 11 as graphics backends.
+An extensible rendering framework in the making, using OpenGL 4.4 and DirectX 11 as graphics backends.
 Windows is supported with a Linux port in progress.

-The Rasteron submodule is required for loading textures, get the latest version on git.
-CMake handles Eigen, GLEW, and DirectX SDK as external project dependencies.
-I have tried to keep dependencies to an absolute minimum.
+The Rasteron submodule is required for loading textures, clone the latest version on git: https://github.com/Anton-Os/Rasteron.git

+I aim to keep dependencies to a bare minimum and have set out to write as much as possible from scratch.

-See BUILDING.md for building instructions
+*See BUILDING.md for building instructions*

+Animation, soft-constraint physics, experimental and voxel geometry are some of the things I hope to implement over Topl

+*See INFO.md for more details*